LogScale Internal Logging

 Observe & Monitor LogScale with Insights

-LogScale comes with a built in application named, humio/insights.
+LogScale comes with a built in application, humio/insights.
 It's present in the humio repository.
 The application is a collection of dashboards and saved searches making it possible to monitor and observe the LogScale cluster.
+For more information about the package and its dashboards, see Insights Package.

-If a LogScale cluster is having problems, refer to these dashboards.
-The application also serves as good examples on which to build.
+If a LogScale cluster is having problems, the dashboards in the humio/insights package are the best place to start troubleshooting.
+They also serves as good examples on which to build and customize your own dashboards.
 The application is also available in the LogScale Marketplace and is continuously updated.
 It can be installed in any given repository from the Marketplace.

 When running a LogScale cluster in production, we highly recommend shipping the logs to another LogScale cluster.